adopt-liveview/adopt-liveview/priv/pages/2026/04-30-v2-saving-data-en_US.md

 Very similarly to what we just wrote in our `"validate"` event, now we will handle the same `ticket_params` but using `Queue.create_ticket/2` directly (remember, it also uses changesets behind the scenes so any validation error will cause a `{:error, %Ecto.Changeset{}}`),.

-In our success scenario we will have `{:ok, ticket}` but we dont need its ID so we just ignore the variable using underscore in the name and we do two things:
+In our success scenario we will have `{:ok, ticket}` but we don't need its ID so we just ignore the variable using underscore in the name and we do two things:

 1. We use [`put_flash/3`](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html#put_flash/3) to add an information message about our ticket being created which will go into the `@flash` assignment we mentioned before.
 Think of `@flash` as a way to pass notifications from LiveView to your frontend (even though it can do so much more).
 2. We use [push_navigate/2](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html#push_navigate/2) to redirect our users to the home page.
 Its worth mentioning that `push_navigate/2` uses LiveView internal mechanisms to do optimized redirections when possible (between views in the same scope) by doing WebSocket messages instead of a full browser refresh like regular redirects do.